 At Fort Lauderdale's Carpe Diem Chiropractic, Dr. Barak Meraz uses the decompression table as a tool to help the overall goal of reaching your maximum healing ability.
 We use a Whole Person Approach to find the cause of any issue and correct it, meaning most low back pain is due to poor posture from the upper body creating more pressure in the low back.
 Remember -- the pain might be in one area but the cause may come from somewhere else.

-Don’t wait for pain to get worse, call today 954-980-5483 and start your natural, non-invasive approach to health and wellness with a result oriented Fort Lauderdale chiropractor.
+Don’t wait for the pain to get worse, call today 954-980-5483 and start your natural, non-invasive approach to health and wellness with a result-oriented Fort Lauderdale chiropractor.
 You don’t have to resort to surgery and you, too, can seize the day -- not your back -- with Dr. Barak Meraz at Carpe Diem Chiropractic in Fort Lauderdale, Florida!